Aayx2hOG/Decentralized-health-record-app/README.md

 1. Navigate to `/consent` and connect wallet
 2. Enter record CID, recipient public key, and validity period
 3. Click "Issue Consent Credential"
-4. Share the generated consent CID with recipient
+4. Consent is automatically saved to database and IPFS - share consent CID with recipient

+### View My Consents
+1. Navigate to `/my-consents` and connect wallet
+2. View two sections:
+   - **Consents You've Issued**: Track all consents you've granted, including recipient and expiration
+   - **Consents You've Received**: View all consents others have shared with you
+3. Copy consent CIDs, check expiration status, or click "Use" to decrypt records directly
+4. Lost consent CIDs can always be retrieved here

 ### Decrypt Record
 1. Navigate to `/verify` and upload `.signed.json`
-2. Enter consent CID (if applicable)
+2. Enter consent CID (required - obtain from record creator or `/my-consents` page)
 3. Connect wallet and click "Decrypt with Wallet"

-### Admin Dashboard
+### View Your Dashboard
-1. Navigate to `/admin` and connect admin wallet
+1. Navigate to `/admin` and connect your wallet
-2. View analytics, access logs, and manage keys
+2. View your created records, accessible records, analytics, and access logs

 ## Security